KrisPersson/chatter/README.md

 * Figma for design and layout.
 * React.js + Redux and Styled Components for the Front-end UI.
-* Node.js and AWS Beanstalk for hosting and running the Back-end.
+* Node.js and AWS Elastic Beanstalk for hosting and running the Back-end.
 * Express for API-routing and handling requests.
 * MongoDb for relient, scalable, fast, and persistent data storage.
 * Socket.io for instant communication between users.